dorazhao99/cos534/README.md

 *FairFace*

 - Models were trained for 5 epochs, using Adam optimizer and learning rate of 1e-4.
 The model with the highest validation accuracy was saved.

+## Evaluation

+- `evaluate.py`: Used to evaluate a model trained on one dataset on any other test dataset; evaluates only gender or only race.
+- `inter_evaluate.py`: Used to evaluate a model trained on one dataset on any other test dataset; does gender-race pairs.

+## Analysis

+*Computing Fleiss Kappa scores*

+The method `fleiss_kappa` from `statsmodel` is used.
+The Fleiss-Kappa score is evaluated for each group, e.g. 'Black', 'Female', 'Asian-Male', etc. The input consists of a `num_subjects * num_categories` table, where row r of this table corresponds to a particular input image with ground truth label as the group being evaluated.

+Each column corresponds to a possible label (e.g. if we are evaluating 'Male', then there are two possible labels, 'Male' and 'Female').
+To fill in the table, tally up all predictions assigned by each dataset model on each example.
+Thus the sum over each row should be identical, and should equal the number of models tested.